alexandra-sof/give-surprises/README.md

 The class only implements two static methods, to generate either a random array of surprises or just one random surprise.

 ### Creating the containers
+The containers are created using the factory design pattern.
+The common interface used for making the containers is IBagFactory.
+The existence of an interface allows for several bag factories to be created depending, for example, on the type of collection being used.
+In the project we are using only ArrayList to store the surprises, therefore is need for only one BagFactory.
+Bags will be created according to their type (LIFO, FIFO, Random).

+### Sharing the surprises
+In order to share the surprises the AbstractGiveSurprises class is defined.
+The AbstractGiveSurprises class is extended by three classes: GiveSurpriseAndApplause, GiveSurpriseAndSing and GiveSurpriseAndHug, whose behaviour is consistent with their names.